MediaComem/comem-archidep/ex/revprod-deployment.md

 can perform requests from a different origin.

 The revprod backend already supports sending the appropriate CORS headers to allow cross-origin requests.
-Update the Systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and add the [appropriate environment variables][revprod-backend-config] to the `[Service]` section to enable CORS:
+Update the systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and add the [appropriate environment variables][revprod-backend-config] to the `[Service]` section to enable CORS: